iskanred/go-cpp-transpiler/README.md

 # Simplified Go Compiler
-This is a simplified Go compiler written in Java with Antlr.
-The compiler takes in a Go source code file and generates an executable file.
+This is a simplified Go compiler written in Java with the use of ANTLR.
+The compiler takes in a Go source code file and generates C++ source code file with it compiled into an executable file.